OriginCodeAcademy/Cohort10/README.md

-# Cohort {{number}}
+# Cohort 10

 ## Welcome to Origin Code Academy

 This repository contains the resources you'll need while taking this course.

 New projects will be added daily to the `Projects` folder to be completed by it's given due date.
 Each project contains a readme file with the requirements for that project, along with materials that you will need to complete it.

 ## What to do when you get stuck